onflow/nft-storefront/docs/documentation.md

 Ghost listings could be problematic for the seller if not cleaned up specifically when the listed NFT returns to the seller’s account after the original sale or transfer out.
 As a result the ghost listings would once again become able to facilitate purchases.
 This may be undesirable as the ghost listing price may be less than fair market value at the subsequent time.

-Note -** *It may also be desirable for marketplaces or dApps to implement an off-chain notification service to inform users (eg: sellers) of listings that should be removed where the NFT for that listing no longer exists in the seller's account.*
+Note: ***It may also be desirable for marketplaces or dApps to implement an off-chain notification service to inform users (eg: sellers) of listings that should be removed where the NFT for that listing no longer exists in the seller's account.***

-2. **Expired listings -** `NFTStorefrontV2` introduces a safety measure to flag an NFT listing as expired after a certain period.
+***Expired listings*** `NFTStorefrontV2` introduces a safety measure to flag an NFT listing as expired after a certain period.
 This can be set during listing creation to prevent the purchase through the listing after expiry has been reached.
 Once expiry has been reached the listing can no longer facilitate the purchase of the NFT.

 We recommend that sellers use the [`cleanupExpiredListings`](#fun-cleanupExpiredListings) function to manage expired listings.

-Note: ***We recommend that marketplaces and dApps not to display expired listings in their UIs as they cannot be purchased.***
+Note: ***We recommend that marketplaces and dApps filter out expired listings as they cannot be purchased.***

 ## Purchasing NFTs